Strobesstrobes

 What does an ISO 27001 auditor actually ask for?

-An ISO auditor asks to see the pentest report, then asks how it connects to your risk assessment, your Statement of Applicability, and your risk treatment plan.
-They are auditing the management system, not the test, so the test on its own proves little.
+An auditor asks to see the report, then asks how it connects to your risk assessment, your Statement of Applicability, and your risk treatment plan.
+They are auditing the management system, not the test, so the report on its own proves little.
+In a Stage 2 or surveillance audit the request reads:

 Frequently asked questions